simple-coding-agent/playground_repo/README.md

-# Autonomous Coding Agent with E2B Sandbox
+# Autonomous Coding Agent Project

-## Overview
-This project aims to build an autonomous coding agent using the E2B Sandbox capable of handling user-defined tasks on a specified repository.
+This project implements an autonomous coding agent using the E2B SDK for backend functionality and a Next.js application for frontend user interaction.

-## Directory Structure
+## Projects Structure

-- **backend/**: Contains the implementation of the coding agent.
+- **backend/**: Contains the backend code implementing the coding agent.
-- **frontend/**: Next.js based interactive web interface.
+- **frontend/**: Contains the Next.js application for user interaction.

 ## Setup Instructions

-1. **Backend Setup:** Details on setting up Python environment and installing E2B SDK will be provided here.
-2. **Frontend Setup:** Steps to run the Next.js server.
+1. **Backend**
+   - Navigate to the backend directory and install dependencies:
+     ```bash
+     cd backend
+     npm install
+     ```

+2. **Frontend**
+   - Navigate to the frontend directory and install dependencies:
+     ```bash
+     cd frontend
+     npm install
+     ```

+3. Start the frontend and backend servers as per the given scripts.

+## Usage

+- Access the web interface to interact with the coding agent and execute tasks on selected repositories.

-## Features
+## Note

-- Multi-model LLM support
-- Real-time output streaming
-- Extensible architecture for additional models and providers
-- Visually appealing user interface
+Ensure you have Node.js, npm, and other necessary dependencies installed on your development environment.